xenaritu/Personalisation/README.md

 ## Model selection criteria
 The selection criteria is to select a model with high precision recall and low root mean square error(RMSE).
 This model will be preferred if the time taken for training the model is higher in a resonable range.

-We aim to build a model with RMSE of < 2.0 with the precision of and a recall of in the test dataset.
+We aim to build a model with RMSE of < 2.0 in the test dataset.

 ## Required packages
 The model is build using python 2.7 version.
 Below is a list of packages that have to be installed for the same: